OxfordDemSci/dgg-www/www/public_html/md/about.md

 <h5 class="fw-bold"> Internet Gender Gaps</h5>
 <p>
 The <strong>Internet GG - ITU</strong> shows the ratio of female-to-male internet use from International Telecommunication Union
 (ITU) statistics.
-These are available for the fewest countries and are infrequently updated.
+These are available for the fewest countries and are infrequently updated depending on when the survey for a given year was last collected.
 </p>

 <p>
 The <strong>Internet GG – Online</strong> shows the ratio of female-to-male internet use estimated using the Facebook Gender Gap
 Index (see below for more information) by country.
-These estimates are available for the largest number of countries and are available with daily frequency.
+These estimates are available for the largest number of countries and are available with monthly frequency.
 </p>

 <p>